-At the 2004 Annual Shareholders Meeting an eight member board was elected.
+At the 2005 Annual Shareholders Meeting a seven member board was elected.
 The shareholders voted in an overwhelming majority for the new slate of directors.
-The board now consists of Mr. Najeeb U. Ghauri, Mr. Jim Moody, Mr. Salim Ghauri, Mr. Eugen Beckert, Mr. Naeem U. Ghauri, Mr. Shahid Burki, Mr. Irfan Mustafa and, Mr. Shabir Randeree.
+The board now consists of Mr. Najeeb U. Ghauri, Mr. Jim Moody, Mr. Salim Ghauri, Mr. Eugen Beckert, Mr. Naeem U. Ghauri, Mr. Shahid Burki, and Mr. Irfan Mustafa.
+Mr. Shabir Randeree did not stand for reelection.
+Mr. Randeree's refusal to stand for reelection is not of the result of any disagreement with NetSol relating to our operations, policies or practices.